 Waitangi Day falls in the middle of this year’s Auckland Pride Festival.
 Rather than being strange bedfellows in the summer cultural calendar, these events may be considered in terms of the historical contexts they share: confronting social oppression and ongoing emancipatory struggles.

-The signing of Te Tiriti o Waitangi/The Treaty of Waitangi in 1840 was followed by the rollout of homophobic British law in Aotearoa.
+The signing of Te Tiriti o Waitangi/The Treaty of Waitangi occurred in 1840.
+In 1858, New Zealand adopted English law act, which included the outlawing of homosexuality.
 The decades preceding the signing were marked by an oppressive regime for indigenous communities and queer lives.
 This negatively impacted the spiritual, socio-economic and cultural wellbeing of Māori, while LGBTQI+ people of all cultural backgrounds experienced fear of incarceration, hospitalisation or ostracisation.
 Although it has now been more than 30 years since homosexual law reform in Aotearoa, and despite increased social acceptance, discrimination and inherent biases are still realities in our legal, education and healthcare systems.

 Waitangi Day and the Pride Festival continue to negotiate the complexities of being part memorial, part protest and part celebration (to some).
 It is the work of both to open up the possibilities for coalition across barriers of gender, race, religion, class and sexuality; to take up the challenge of acknowledging, recognising and upholding differences, while at the same time enabling unity.
 With this challenge sometimes comes conflict, both from outside and within our communities.
 These frictions don’t necessarily need to be shied away from, however, or viewed as unproductive.
 For example, after the heated backlash against the banning of police uniforms that resulted (due to the subsequent withdrawal of corporate sponsorship) in the cancellation of the 2019 Pride Parade down Ponsonby Road, this year we are seeing a record number of festival events and new pools of funding.